ArchieGoodwin/BrainActivity/ReadMe.md

 A NSMutableArray object containing processed fast-FFT values made form each 256 raw data values for each channel.
 Includes FFT double values for each channel, serial order number and time tick value.
 Read-only

 		@property (strong, nonatomic, readonly) NSMutableArray *fftData;

+**batteryLevel**

+A NSInteger value containing number from 0 to 100 indicating battery level of hardware accessory.
+Read-only

+		-(NSInteger)batteryLevel;

 **delegate**